 Barb completed a Ph.D. in Special Education and Administration at the University of Kansas-Lawrence, where she was a research assistant at CRL.
 Presently, she is an associate professor in the College of Education at Northwestern State University in Natchitoches, Louisiana, and is the recipient of the Arthur C. Watson Endowed Professorship.
 She has been instrumental in fostering the growth of regional SIM programs in northern Louisiana.

 James is a grant specialist for Topeka, Kansas, Public Schools, managed grants totaling $9,493,587 for the district in the 2000-2001 school year.
 One of the grants he works with is CR.Ls Pathways to Success, funded through the U.S. Department of Education's GEAR-UP program (Gaining Early Awareness and Readiness for Undergraduate Programs).
 Jim's work within the school district has paved the way for the success of the Pathways project.

-An inclusion facilitatro in the Sawnee Mission Schoold District, Carmen has participated in several of the KUCRL's research studeies and has been one of the lead demonstration teacehrs in our training videos.
+An inclusion facilitator in the Shawnee Mission School District, Carmen has participated in several of the KUCRL's research studies and has been one of the lead demonstration teachers in our training videos.
 The videos have significantly contributed to the ability of others to understand the process of teaching.